Putumayo genocide: Acquisition of Colombian estates in 1908

 The Peruvians then travelled to another estate on the Caraparana, La Reserva, which belonged to David Serrano.
 At the time, there were around 170 arrobas of rubber awaiting exportation from the estate and there was also an abundant supply of Hevea trees in the area.
 Arroba refers to a unit of weight measurement, one arroba is equal to 15 kilos or 30 pounds.
 Walter Hardenburg claimed that there were forty five Indigenous families dedicated to the extraction of rubber at La Reserva, in January 1908.
 The Colombian inhabitants of the estate fled from the armed group of Peruvians, later the rubber and other merchandise there was loaded onto the Peruvian steamships, afterwards the settlement was burned down.
 Serrano and many of his companions, with the exception of two men that were taken prisoner, escaped from the first attack on this estate: however Serrano was later captured along with 28 other Colombians by a different group of Peruvians, led by Bartolomé Zumaeta and Miguel Flores in February 1908.
 Around 23 of those Colombians were employed by the "Gomez & Arana Co" which was recently established in order to exploit the Apaporis River basin.
 According to three separate depositions collected by Hardenburg, the imprisoned Colombians were tortured by the Peruvians in order to extract information regarding the location of their personal belongings, afterwards the Colombians were killed with bullets and machetes.
 (Note: The aforementioned depositions come from Hardenburg's friend Walter Perkins, as well as Carlos Murgaitio and Julio Montero, the last two accounts appear in Transcript of 'The Devil's Paradise. / A catalogue of crime, an early draft of The Putumayo, the Devil's Paradise.)

 One of the last Colombian patrons victimized by the Peruvian Amazon Company at the beginning of 1908 was Ildefonso Gonzalez, owner of a small estate named "El Dorado" which had around thirty Indigenous families there extracting rubber.
 Gonzalez had been active in the rubber industry on the Caraparaná River for around eighteen years by 1908, and like the owners of La Union and La Reserva he refused to sell his property to Arana's Company.
-Gonzalez was eventually intimidated into abandoned his possession on the Caraparaná River around February 1908.
+Gonzalez was eventually intimidated into abandoning his possession on the Caraparaná River around February 1908.
 While he was in the process of transferring his workforce to another estate, at the obligation of Arana's Company, Gonzalez was shot killed by Mariano Olañeta, a chief of section for Arana's company.
 In exchange for Olañeta's service, Miguel S. Loayza appointed him as the manager of Gonzalez's estate and workforce, a position Olañeta retained until his death around April 1909.
 The Indigenous people that extracted rubber for the Colombian patrons of La Union, La Reserva and El Dorado were enslaved by the Peruvian Amazon Company after the acquisition of these estates, including a portion of the Yabuyano nation.